Sankari Prasad Basu

 Sankari Prasad Basu (21 October 1928 – 6 July 2014, also credited as Sankariprasad Basu) was an Indian scholar, writer and critic who writes mainly in the Bengali language.
 He is a researcher on Swami Vivekananda and his books on the subject include Sahashya Vivekananda and Bandhu Vivekananda.
 One of his notable publications is his seven-volume research work Vivekananda o Samakalin Bharatbarsha, for which he won the prestigious Sahitya Akademi Award in 1978.

-He was born in Howrah, West Bengal, and studied at the Howrah Vivekananda Institution.
-He was a student and professor at Calcutta University, and retired in 1993 as the Head of the Bengali Language Department there.

 Biography

 Basu was born on 21 October 1928 in Howrah, West Bengal.
 He was a student at the Howrah Vivekananda Institution.
 He received an M.A. degree from Calcutta University, and later became a professor of Bengali literature there.
 He was appointed the head of the department in 1985, and remained in that position until his retirement in 1993.